 Nerve damage (eg, due to diabetes, multiple sclerosis, or spinal cord dysfunction)

 Certain antidepressants, particularly SSRIs

 Diagnosis of sexual dysfunction and its causes is based on history and physical examination.
-Ideally, history is taken from both partners, interviewed separately and together; it begins by asking the woman to describe the problem in her own words and should include specific elements (see Table 2: Sexual Dysfunction in Women: Components of the Sexual History for Assessment of Female Sexual Dysfunction).
+Ideally, history is taken from both partners, interviewed separately and together; it begins by asking the woman to describe the problem in her own words and should include specific elements (see see Components of the Sexual History for Assessment of Female Sexual Dysfunction).
 Problematic areas (eg, past negative sexual experiences, negative sexual self-image) identified at the first visit can be investigated more fully at a follow-up visit.

 |PrintOpen table in new window

 Physical examination is most important for determining causes of dyspareunia; the technique may differ slightly from that used in a routine gynecologic examination.
 Explaining what will occur during the examination helps the woman relax and should be continued throughout the examination.
 The woman should be asked whether she wants to sit up and view her genitals in a mirror during the examination; doing so may impart a sense of control.